tlhackque/BlockCountries/README.md

    -aips are accepted
    -dips are denied
-   Country constraints deny or accept (per -permitonly) IPTABLES rules later in the caller\'s chain
+   Country constraints deny or accept (per -permitonly) IPTABLES rules later in the caller's chain
 If a BlockCountries rule denies a connection, it will be dropped (and logged).
 If a BlockCountries rule "accepts" a connection, it is still subject to any IPTABLES rules that follow it.